 Here is the thing.

-The danger here is that you could allow yourself to get so close to him as a friend that all of those romantic feelings start coming out again.
+The danger here is that you let yourself to get so close to him as a friend that all of those romantic feelings reoccur.

 The closer he gets to you, the more you want to share your life with him and have him acknowledge you.